BarCodeReader/SODEvalToolkit/README.md

-# Evaluation Toolbox for Salient Object Detection
+# A More Powerful Evaluation Toolbox for Salient Object Detection

 More details can be found at the origin repository:  https://github.com/ArcherFMY/sal_eval_toolbox